Online Neural Diarization of Unlimited Numbers of Speakers Using Global and Local Attractors: Experimental settings

 \section{Experimental settings}

 The initial training of each EEND-based model was based on the simulated mixtures shown in \autoref{tbl:simulated_dataset}.
 These were made with NIST SRE and Switchboard datasets as speech corpora, MUSAN \cite{snyder2015musan} as a noise corpus, and simulated room impulse responses \cite{ko2017study}, following the protocol used for the original EEND \cite{fujita2019end2}.
 Following our previous studies \cite{horiguchi2022encoderdecoder,horiguchi2021towards}, we first trained each EEND-based model using Sim2spk from scratch for 100 epochs and then finetuned it using the concatenation of Sim\{1,2,3,4\}spk for another 50 epochs.
 The Adam optimizer \cite{kingma2015adam} with Noam scheduler \cite{vaswani2017attention} was used during the training using the simulated datasets.
-For online purposes, the model was adapted using the adaptation set of Sim\{1,2,3,4\} for an additional 100 epochs using variable chunk-size training (VCT).
+For online purposes, the model was adapted using the adaptation set of Sim\{1,2,3,4\}spk for an additional 100 epochs using variable chunk-size training (VCT).
 This time, the Adam optimizer with a fixed learning rate of $1\times10^{-5}$ was used.
 Note that the adaptation set of each simulated dataset was the subset of the corresponding training set.
+The training process took about two weeks with a single NVIDIA\textsuperscript{\textregistered} Tesla\textsuperscript{\textregistered} V100 GPU.

 We also used the real datasets shown in \autoref{tbl:real_dataset} for evaluation.
-The model finetuned using Sim\{1,2,3,4\}spk was further adapted to the CALLHOME, DIHARD II, and DIHARD III datasets, respectively.
+The model pretrained using Sim\{1,2,3,4\}spk was further adapted to the CALLHOME, DIHARD II, and DIHARD III datasets, respectively.
 The adaptation was conducted for another 100 epochs using the Adam optimizer with a learning rate of $1\times10^{-5}$.
 For online purposes, VCT was used instead.

-For EEND-GLA, we used four- or six-stacked Transformer encoders, each outputting 256-dimensional embeddings.
+For EEND-GLA, we used four- or six-stacked Transformer encoders, each outputting 256-dimensional frame-wise embeddings.
 We call each EEND-GLA-Small and EEND-GLA-Large, respectively.
+For EDA, we used an encoder-decoder based on single-layer long short-term memory with 256-dimensional hidden units.
+Note that the order of the input sequence is shuffled before being fed into EDA following the conventional study \cite{horiguchi2022encoderdecoder}.
 For the inputs to the models, 345-dimensional acoustic features extracted for each \SI{100}{\ms} were used, and they were obtained in the following steps: 1) extract 23-dimensional log-mel filterbanks for every \SI{10}{\ms}, 2) apply frame splicing ($\pm 7$ frames), and 3) subsample by a factor of 10.

 Unless otherwise specified, the length of an online processing unit $\nu$ was set to \SI{1}{\second}, and the buffer length was set to \SI{100}{\second}.
 The block length $\lambda$ of the BW-STB was set to \SI{5}{\second} following EEND-GLA \cite{horiguchi2021towards}; as a result, the length of sampling and FIFO buffers are \SI{95}{\second} and \SI{5}{\second}, respectively.